formsort/oss/packages/web-embed-api/README.md

 Set a callback function to be called when the Formsort flow has loaded completely.

-Note that this is more accurate than listening for the iframe's `load` event, as this is sent from within the Formsort application code.
+Note that this is more accurate than listening for the iframe's `load` event, as this is sent from within the Formsort application code and not merely when the DOM is loaded.

-You can use this to do things like hide the frame container, or display a loading indicator, until everything is loaded to ensure a seamless initial experience.
+You can listen for this to do things like hide the frame container, or display a loading indicator, until everything is loaded to ensure a seamless initial experience.

 ```
 const embed = FormsortWebEmbed(document.body);